The Legend of Zelda: A Link to the Past (SNES)

 This was changed to remove another religious reference.

 A typical case of Engrish.
-Fixed up in the American version.
+Fixed up in the English version.
 However, they forgot to re-center the text when doing so, (this can be seen in the other text revisions as well but not as clear as in this example).

 An extra script credit for the localization effort was added to the English version.